pedroabelleira/jlisp/README.md

 Most of the less simple code is located in ./macros.ts.
 There there are the fundamental macros 'if', 'lambda' (also called 'fn'), 'define', 'defn', 'eval', ...
-The interpreter simply loads those macros in the runtime at the start, but they are not special.
+The interpreter simply loads those macros in the runtime at the start, but they are not otherwise special.
 They can even be replaced by user code by simply defining new macros with the same names.

-The most important macro to implement is the 'defmacro' macro, which would allow macros to be defined in List itself.
-That would make possible to reimplement some "native" (Typescript) macros in List and to extend the interpreter ad infinitum (that's the whole advantage of Lisp).

 Note that all the values are strongly typed at runtime.
 You can check the types of the language in the file ./parser.ts

 ## What next
 ### Big things
-#### Defmacro
-That's the most important addition: being able to define macros in Lisp itself.
-It is already (partially?) implemented, but it must be checked that it supports non trivial case and that the new quote support works as it should.

 #### Object System
 Once defmacro works, I'd like to implement a simple object system on top of the language.
 Nothing as fancy as the object system in Common Lisp, but something simpler.
 The goal is to explore how much I can implement in